niyontezejado/niyontezejado/README.md

 I'm a Deep Learning Engineer, Researcher, and ML Practitioner with expertise in segmentation, predictive modeling, and clinical AI tools.

+I'm currently working on medical imaging using AI and actively learning Generative AI and LLMs.

 ---

 🎓 **My Learning Journey**